VCCI

 The private sector should be positioned as the primary force behind new growth in addition to playing a

-Based on that spirit, the conference "Vietnamese Private Enterprises and Entrepreneurs with the Innovation of the National Development Model and the Policy of Party Members Engaging in Private Business," organized by the Vietnam Chamber of Commerce and Industry (VCCI) in collaboration with the Central Policy and Strategy Commission on May 25th in Hanoi, raised many major issues concerning institutions, resources, technology, and business culture in the new development phase.
+Based on that spirit, the conference "Vietnamese Private Enterprises and Entrepreneurs with the Innovation of the National Development Model and the Policy for Party Members Engaging in Private Business," organized by the Vietnam Chamber of Commerce and Industry (VCCI) in collaboration with the Central Policy and Strategy Commission on May 25th in Hanoi, raised many major issues concerning institutions, resources, technology, and business culture in the new development phase.

 Pioneering a new development model